Freeder1k/Wynncraft-Spell-Caster/README.md

 # Wynncraft Spell Caster
 ---
-This mod add configurable spell macros to the game.
+This mod adds configurable spell macros to the game.
 The keybinds for each spell can be set in the keybinds menu.

 To open the Wynncraft Spell Caster Config either set a settings keybind or navigate through the modmenu.

 The click interval is how long to wait after a click.

-If you are playing on archer you have to enable the invert clicks option!
+Archer is detected automatically if you're holding a bow.

 ## Installation and Use:
 ---